 H2L5186303 is a potent and selective lysophosphatidic acid 2 (LPA2) receptor antagonist (IC50 values are 8.9, 1230 and 27354 nM for LPA2, LPA3 and LPA1 receptors respectively, in a LPA-elicited calcium mobilization assay).

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|

 The following data is based on the product molecular weight 488.45.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.